 - 16. Where the application of the full wider scope is judged by us not to be appropriate then our annual audit work on the wider scope is restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 17.
 Our assessment takes into account the size, nature and risks of the organisation.
-Taking these factors into consideration, we have concluded
+Taking these factors into consideration, we have concluded that application of the restricted wider scope is appropriate at the Board.

-- that application of the restricted wider scope is appropriate at the Board. - 18.
-Weaknesses or risks identified by auditors are only those which have come to their attention during their normal audit work in accordance with the Code and may not be all that exist.
-Communication by auditors of matters arising from the audit of the financial statements or of risks or weaknesses does not absolve management from its responsibility to address the issues raised and to maintain an adequate system of control.
+18. Weaknesses or risks identified by the audit are only those which have come to our attention during our normal audit work in accordance with the Code of Audit Practice and may not be all that exist.
+Communication by Azets of matters arising from the audit of the financial statements or of risks or weaknesses does not absolve management from its responsibility to address the issues raised and to maintain an adequate system of control.